nytopop/blip/README.md

 A crate for writing fast and highly resilient in-process gRPC service meshes.

 # Status
-extremely alpha, you probably shouldn't use this
+Extremely alpha, you ~~probably~~ definitely shouldn't use this.
+It's just an experiment for now.

 # Overview
 `blip` provides an implementation of distributed membership based on [rapid][rapid], exposed